ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

-# Data Visualization Project: House Prices in Bouches-du-Rhone, France
+# Data Visualization: Bouches-du-Rhône Department, France House Prices Dashboard

-## Context - A Hands-On Approach to Data Visualization
+### Context
-In my journey to improve data visualization skills, I decided to turn theory into practice after reading chapters from *Communicating with Data*.
+In my journey to learn data visualization, I decided to turn theory into practice after reading chapters from *Communicating with Data*.
 Though insightful, I found the book a bit theoretical, so I supplemented it with Tableau tutorials ([this video](https://www.youtube.com/watch?v=KlAKAarfLRQ&t=276s) and [this video](https://www.youtube.com/watch?v=CmOAXW24y2Y)).
-Once I grasped the basics, I applied key concepts independently by building this dashboard, going beyond tutorial steps to troubleshoot and overcome unexpected challenges.
+While following the tutorial, I made some modest changes based on what I learned from the book.
+We know that simply following the instruction does not enhance the competence, especially when unexpected errors occur.
+So, in the next phase, I pick a dataset comparable to the one I worked on previously and create the dashboard myself.

-## Dataset
+### Exploring the Dataset
-The dataset, ["Demandes de valeurs foncières géolocalisées"](https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres-geolocalisees/#/information), is an open-source repository from the French government containing property sales data from 2019 to the present, updated biannually.
-This dataset provided a valuable opportunity to:

-- Work with real-world data: cleaning, transforming, and analyzing a dataset.
-- Apply the visualization principles learned to design a clear and impactful dashboard.

-Key Data Considerations:
-- **Deduplication**: Some rows had identical values, which I removed.
-- **Transaction Details**: Each `id_mutation` could include multiple property parts with a shared price value.
-I adjusted these values to reflect property-specific prices by prorating them based on `surface_reelle_bati`.
-- **Property & Transaction Types**: Limited the analysis to relevant property types (`Appartement` and `Maison`) and standard house sale transactions (`Vente`, `Vente en l'état futur d'achèvement`).
-- **Measures**: For insights, I focused on `nombre_pieces_principales` (number of rooms) and `valeur_fonciere` (price).
+I picked a dataset from the French government's open data platform, ["Demandes de valeurs foncières géolocalisées"](https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres-geolocalisees/#/information), containing real estate transactions from 2019 to the present.
+This dataset, updated biannually, provided a wealth of information for understanding the trend in French housing prices.
+In my analysis, I only use data from the Bouches-du-Rhône department in the south of the country.

+During data exploration, I identified key transformations:

+- **Data Deduplication:** Some rows were exact duplicates, so deduplication was essential for accurate analysis.
+- **Unique `id_mutation` Challenge:** The column `id_mutation` is not unique.
+A single mutation can involve multiple properties.
+However, it only has one `value_fonciere` (the price), which means that the price represents the total value of all properties in the transaction.
+Since my analysis focuses on the property level rather than the transaction level, I chose to allocate a price to each part of a mutation proportional to `surface_reelle_bati`.
+- **Property and Transaction Types:** I narrowed the scope to "Appartement" and "Maison" property types, excluding less relevant types such as "Dependance" and "Local industriel" properties.
+For transactions, I focused on primary sales ("Vente" and "Vente en l'état futur d'achèvement") and excluded others, such as land sales or court-ordered transaction, which could skew pricing trends.

-## Data Cleaning & Transformation
+### Data Cleaning and Transformation with DuckDB

 This project presented a chance to explore **DuckDB** for data transformation instead of my usual tool, **Pandas**.
-DuckDB’s SQL capabilities allowed for efficient data manipulation using a familiar SQL syntax.
+DuckDB's capabilities allowed for efficient data manipulation using a familiar SQL syntax.
 Here’s a sample of the data cleaning workflow:

 ```python
 import duckdb